 Real-time collaboration with simultaneous editing, live cursor tracking, advanced commenting with threaded discussions, version history, and branching capabilities.
 Multiple team members can work simultaneously across different roles.

-Winner: Figma Sites for real-time collaboration and design iteration; Webflow for structured role separation and content management workflows.
+Winner: Figma Sites for design-first real-time collaboration and iteration; Webflow for structured role separation and content management workflows — now strengthened by real-time collaboration on paid & multi-user plans.

 Steeper learning curve requiring box model, CSS properties, and HTML structure understanding.
 Learning investment pays off with sophisticated, production-ready capabilities.
 Extensive Webflow University educational resources are available.